 In more than 36 years with The Lippman School, Pam Kanfer has held numerous lay and professional positions, including school director, teacher, educational therapist, and board president.
 She is former treasurer of the Northern Ohio Branch of the International Dyslexia Association, and currently serves on the organization's executive legislative committee working to pass an Ohio dyslexia law that would ensure at-risk students receive proper screening and classroom resources.
 Kanfer was instrumental in implementing American Sign Language as an official language credit at Revere High School in Richfield, Ohio.
 She received her BS in elementary education from Miami University (Ohio) and her MS in elementary administration from the University of Akron.

-Efrat Ohayon first volunteered at The Lippman School kitchen thirteen years ago when her oldest daughter enrolled in kindergarten.
-For the past seven years, she has prepared kosher food in the kitchen three days a week.
+Efrat Ohayon first volunteered at The Lippman School kitchen 19 years ago when her oldest daughter enrolled in kindergarten.
+For the past 3 years, she has been responsible for all food preparation on the Schultz Campus for Jewish Life, including the meals for The Mandel ECE program, Kosher meals on wheels and private events.
 In addition to working at Lippman, Ohayon caters kosher meals for Akron-area synagogues, the Shaw Jewish Community Center, and private events.

 My quote: I started working at Lippman because I wanted to spend some time with my children, and I stayed because of the warm environment, amazing staff, and wonderful kids.
-I love working there.
 With the small class sizes and the close relationships between the teachers and students, Lippman is a wonderful community that I am happy to be a part of.